Meeting user expectations and resolving their concerns in real-time should be the top goal of every business.

 3. Virtual Service Desk

-Virtual service desk is the most popular type of service desk used by companies nowadays.
+The virtual service desk is the most popular type of service desk used by companies these days.

 Basically, a virtual service desk works on internet connectivity.
-No matter where your service desk is deployed or located, you can leverage it for your business efficiently.
+No matter where your service desk is deployed or located, you can leverage it for your business efficiently and from any device.

 - Effortless ticket resolution, irrespective of where you are located